High-Speed Rail at a Glance

 San Mateo 25th Avenue Grade Separation Project

 - We partnered with the City of San Mateo, San Mateo County, Caltrain and others to construct the 25th Avenue Grade Separation.
-The project will reduce congestion and improve safety, and a new elevated Caltrain Hillsdale Station with updated amenities will be built at E. 28th Avenue.
+This project, completed in September 2021, is the first bookend project open to the public.
+The grade separation reduces congestion and improves safety, and a new elevated Caltrain Hillsdale Station with updated amenities was built at E. 28th Avenue.

-- We are contributing up to $84 million toward the $180 million project, managed by Caltrain, that will raise tracks and create new grade separated east-west connections, creating space necessary for future passing tracks, should they be necessary.
+- We contributed up to $84 million toward the $180 million project, managed by Caltrain, that raised tracks and created new grade separated east-west connections, creating space necessary for future passing tracks, should they be necessary.

 Salesforce Transit Center